 Figure 6.3.2.4.3-1: 5G ProSe UE-to-UE Relay Discovery with Model B

 1. The discoverer 5G ProSe End UE (UE-1) sends a 5G ProSe UE-to-UE Relay Discovery Solicitation message.
-The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, User Info ID of itself, RSC and User Info ID of the discoveree 5G ProSe End UE (UE-2) and is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.
+The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, RSC and the Direct Discovery set which includes the User Info IDs of the discoverer 5G ProSe End UE (UE-1) and the discoveree 5G ProSe End UE (UE-2).
+The 5G ProSe UE-to-UE Relay Discovery Solicitation message is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.

 A 5G ProSe UE-to-UE Relay determines the Destination Layer-2 ID for signalling reception as specified in clause 5.1.

 The discoverer 5G ProSe End UE may include an Announce Prohibited Indication in the UE-to-UE Relay Discovery Solicitation message.
-If a 5G ProSe UE-to-UE Relay receives a Relay Discovery Soliciation message with an Announce Prohibited Indication it does not consider the 5G ProSe End UE as discovered during this procedure for inclusion in 5G ProSe UE-to-UE Relay Discovery with Model A, see clause 6.3.2.4.2, step 1.
+If a 5G ProSe UE-to-UE Relay receives a Relay Discovery Solicitation message with an Announce Prohibited Indication it does not consider the 5G ProSe End UE as discovered during this procedure for inclusion in 5G ProSe UE-to-UE Relay Discovery with Model A, see clause 6.3.2.4.2, step 1.

 2. If the RSC contained in the solicitation message matches any of the (pre)configured RSC(s), as specified in clause 5.1.5.1, of a 5G ProSe UE-to-UE Relay, the 5G ProSe UE-to-UE Relay sends a 5G ProSe UE-to-UE Relay Discovery Solicitation message.
-The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, User Info ID of the discoverer 5G ProSe End UE (UE-1), User Info ID of UE-to-UE Relay, RSC and User Info ID of the discoveree 5G ProSe End UE (UE-2) and is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.
+The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, the Direct Discovery set which includes the User Info IDs of the discoverer 5G ProSe End UE (UE-1) and the discoveree 5G ProSe End UE (UE-2), User Info ID of UE-to-UE Relay, RSC, .
+5G ProSe UE-to-UE Relay Discovery Solicitation message is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.

 A 5G ProSe End UE determines the Destination Layer-2 ID for signalling reception as specified in clause 5.1.

+The 5G ProSe UE-to-UE Relay self-selects the Source Layer-2 ID as specified in clause 5.8.4.2.